magland/dandi-notebook-gen/dandi_notebook_gen/instructions.md

 dandi-notebook-gen-tools analyze-plot tmp_scripts/{name.png}
 ```

 to learn about the graphs that you create.
 This will help you know whether the graphs are informative enough to include in the notebook as well as information about the data that will help you make decisions and know how to describe things in the notebook.
 Both the script outputs and plots will help inform you about what to put in the notebook.
+Feel free to transform, process, and combine the data in common ways to make interesting, informative plots for a scientist to interpret.
 Feel free to run as many scripts as you need to gather the information required to make a good notebook.
 The more quality information you have, the better you will be able to do in making the notebook.
 Include comments at the top of each script explaining what information you are trying to obtain with the script.

 IMPORTANT: Every good quality plot produced by the scripts should be included in the final notebook.